karthikzzzzzzz/Restaurant-Reservation-System/README.md

 ## 🧹 Developer Notes

 * Ensure Ollama is running and the model is pulled before hitting the API.
-* Slots are currently 90 minutes long per booking by default.
+* Slots are currently 60 minutes long per booking by default.
 * Reservation conflict logic uses time overlap checks.

----

-## 📬 Contact

-Built with 💡 by **Karthik Rajan**
-Have suggestions?
-Feel free to open an issue or PR!